 In the beginning I had been using a flux with kind of a jelly texture.
-It is is sold under the name 'solder honey' and is very sticky.
-The ICs could be positioned very easily and stayed at their position.
+It is very sticky and the ICs could be positioned very easily and stayed at their position.
 But after soldering you could not clearly see the pads anymore in order to check the soldering quality.
 It also did not disolve with isopropyl alcohol so that the board looked ugly.